-A good kitchen will make or break you
+• Your kitchen design can make or break you

 Make sure you talk to professionals to know what the requirements are versus what is to be put on the 'wish list'.
 A well-designed kitchen will also help you retain employees.